DominikBuchner/BOLDigger3/README.md

 # Operating modes

-The ```--mode``` is a number between 1 and the corresponding to the 3 operating modes BOLD v5 currently offers.
-Another mode 4 has been added with version 1.2.6, rapid mode for short sequences:
+The ```--mode``` is a number between 1 and the corresponding to the 3 operating modes BOLD v5 currently offers:

 1: **Rapid Species Search**
 2: **Genus and Species Search**